nvcc host compiler sanity checks break with cmake >=2.8.10

 Note to self: we could potentially look for OMPI_CC and similar environment variables which can indicate what is the C compiler behind the MPI wrapper.

-#10 Updated by Szilárd Páll over 6 years ago
+#10 Updated by Szilárd Páll about 7 years ago

 - Priority changed from Normal to Low